unlock-protocol/docs/governance/unlock-dao.md

 Delegation is done _by address_, which means that there is no need to delegate again when the balance of tokens of an address changes.

-When a delegation was submitted the "weight" of each address's vote is based on how many tokens have been delegated to them, at the time of the proposal submission.
+When a delegation was submitted, the "weight" of each address's vote is based on how many tokens have been delegated to them, at the time of the proposal submission.

 #### Unlock Inc. Delegation